Last updated:

 None — the outer (lower) surface is smooth to slightly wrinkled, grayish to gray-brown, serving as the spore-producing tissue.
 No gills, pores, or teeth.
 Spore print is salmon to pale buff (distinctive for such a dark mushroom).
 Spores elliptical, smooth, 8–11 × 5–7 μm, whitish to pale yellow.

-Explore verified Black Trumpet supplements and products from trusted vendors
+Explore Black Trumpet products from independent vendors

 Species: Craterellus cinereus